Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming: Introduction

 \subsection{Organization of This Paper}

 This paper is organized as follows.
-Section \ref{Sec: preliminaries} is devoted to preliminaries.
-Section \ref{Sec: problem and methods} formulates the endmember extraction problems and explains the algorithm of Hottopixx.
-It also reviews related methods.
-Section \ref{Sec: solving Hottopixx models efficiently} and Section \ref{Sec: implementation of Hottopixx} present the details of RCE and EEHT.
+Section \ref{Sec: related work} reviews related work on endmember extraction methods.
+Section \ref{Sec: preliminaries} introduces the preliminaries.
+Section \ref{Sec: problem and methods} formulates the endmember extraction problem and explains the algorithm of Hottopixx.
+Section \ref{Sec: solving Hottopixx models efficiently} and Section \ref{Sec: detailed description of EEHT} present the details of the RCE and EEHT.
 Section \ref{Sec: experiments} describes the experiments.